Mercerenies/latitude/docs/tutorial/flow.md

 is, the portion of the standard library that does not require imports) are the `False` value itself and the special `Nil` object.

-`Nil` is a relatively simple object, cloned directly from `Object`.
-It behaves as an "empty" or "nullary" object, in the cases where you need to show that a slot or a value is well-defined but empty.
+`Nil` is a relatively simple object, cloned directly from `Object`.<sup><a name="footnote-01a" href="#user-content-footnote-01f">1</a></sup> It behaves as an "empty" or "nullary" object, in the cases where you need to show that a slot or a value is well-defined but empty.
 When checking whether an object is `Nil`, prefer passing the `nil?` method rather than checking for equality against the `Nil` object.
 The reason for this is that it is possible for programmers to clone `Nil` and make their own nil-like objects.

-*(Aside: If you happen to run `Parents hierarchy (Nil)` or `Nil parent`, you will likely notice that there is in fact a third object in the inheritance hierarchy.
-The statement above, that `Nil` is cloned from `Object`, is true.
-The third object you see there is a mixin object, which will be discussed later.)*

 By convention, Latitude objects are truthy unless they represent failure in some sense. `False` is falsy for obvious reasons. `Nil`